-Notwithstanding the above, any infraction with the following characteristics may be considered an aggravating factor.
+considered an aggravating factor.
 This should be determined on a case-by-case basis and in consultation with the Division of Enforcement.

-Infraction Points

-1st 2nd Additional Occurrence Notes

-Staff can also assign Points for additional factors associated with unpermitted impacts or permit exceedances.
-Factors include but are not limited to: Adverse environmental impact, loss of beneficial use, or presenting an imminent and substantial danger to human health or the environment 4 4 4 Adverse environmental impact, loss of beneficial use, or imminent danger must be documented Typical factors include impacts to threatened, endangered, or rare species and habitats, compliance history, impacting wetlands avoided through permit negotiations, wetland type and/or quality, landscape or regional considerations (amount of impact in comparison to watershed), landowner notification of permit requirement, substantial economic benefit, and additional impacts
+1. Staff can also assign 4 4 4 Adverse environmental

+Points for additional impact, loss of beneficial

+factors associated wi th use, or imminent danger

+unpermitted impacts must be documented.

+permit exceedances.
+Typical factors include

+Factors include but a re impacts to threatened,

+not limited to, advers endangered, or rare specie

+and habitats, compliance

+environmental impac history, impacting wetland

+loss of beneficial use, avoided through permit negotiations, wetland type and/or quality, landscape, or regional considerations

+presenting an immine

+and substantial dange

+to human health or th ne

+environment. (amount of impact in

+comparison to watershed),

+landowner notification of

+permit

+requirement, substantial

+economic benefit, and

+additional impacts required

+to complete the project;

+other factors may also be

+considered (see Section

-Potential for adverse impact or loss of beneficial use 2 2 2 Potential for secondary effects to cause adverse impact(s) to beneficial uses; impact is expected but has not occurred yet; for example, presence of or potential impacts to threatened,
+2. Potential for adverse 2 2 2 VI.A).
+Potential for secondary

+2 2 2 effects to cause adverse

+impact or loss of impact(s) to beneficial uses

+beneficial use impact is expected but has

+not occurred yet; for

+example, presence of or

+potential impacts to

+threatened, endangered, o

+rare species and habitats.

+Table 3: Aggravating Factors

+Points

+Infraction 1 st 2 nd 2 nd Additional Notes

+Occurrence Occurrence Occurrences

-Violations resulting in exceedance of water quality standards 2 2 2 For example, use of improper E&S controls within stream channels may result in impounding water or impeding flow, effecting temperature, pH, and/or dissolved oxygen levels
+3. Violations resulting in exceedance of water quality standards 2 2 2 For example, use of improper E&S controls within stream channels may result in impounding water or impeding flow, effecting temperature, pH, and/or dissolved oxygen levels.

-Suspected falsification 4 4 4
+4. Suspected falsification 4 4 4 , ,

-Suspected willful violation 4 4 4
+5. Suspected willful violation 4 4 4

-Site Access Violations
+6. Site Access Violations: Failure to provide reasonable access otherwise required by statute or permit to any facilities where there is adverse environmental impact or an imminent and substantial danger 4 4 4